Let’s build the future that we want to live in.

 A Conversation with 2020 Presidential Candidate Andrew Yang

 Exploring The Everyday is an interview series exploring interesting individuals or companies who are trying to make an impact on the lives of everyday people.
-You can learn more about this series here.

 Universal Basic Income is a hot dinner party topic around the country right now.
 There are a lot of opinions on this topic, and we could spend forever debating the pros and cons of this potential project.

 We sat down with Andrew Yang, current 2020 Presidential Candidate, who’s whole platform is based on reimagining the American economy with Universal Basic Income, to chat about the benefits of making this a national policy.
 On his website, he states that, “new technologies – robots, software, artificial intelligence – have already destroyed more than 4 million US jobs, and in the next 5-10 years, they will eliminate millions more.
 A third of all American workers are at risk of permanent unemployment.”

 If elected president, his first priority would be to implement Universal Basic Income for every American adult between the ages of 18 and 64: $1,000 a month, no strings attached, paid for by a tax on the companies benefiting most from automation, like Amazon and Google.

 It’s an interesting proposition, but can he convince enough people to get on board with his vision?
 Read his interview below and decide for yourself.

 *This interview has been edited for length and clarity*

 What got you intrigued with Universal Basic Income (UBI) and how do you see that fitting into the 21st century economy?